REFATESHAQ/PIDC-NN_MinerNet/CONTRIBUTING.md

 ## Dear colleagues:

  ## let me announce the war between the PIDC-NN under the law of scientist Max Planck and the inventor Elmer Sperry in order to destroy the reputation of convolutional neural networks  (CNNs)that was established based on simple mathematical calculation.
-Anyone is welcome to be a contributor to this project. all contributors must respect the blood wolf rules.
+Anyone is welcome to be a contributor to this project.
+All contributors must respect the blood wolf rules.

 ## see https://github.com/REFATESHAQ/PIDC-NN_MinerNet, and https://github.com/REFATESHAQ/PIDC-NN_MinerNet-Pro. your idea is valuable to this project.